oslabs-beta/watchmo/README.md

 `npm install -g watchmo`

-To start run:
+To start, run:

 `watchmo --view`

 This should print to the terminal a logo and the project names 'default, demo'.
 If you want to run further tests, see the testing section below.

-The easiest way to get familiar with this tool is to use our built in demo project, which gathers data from an [open source GQL Database](https://countries.trevorblades.com/)).
+The easiest way to get familiar with this tool is to use our built in demo project, which gathers data from an [open source GQL Database](https://countries.trevorblades.com/).

 To visualize the configuration for this project, run